fireship-io/fireship.io/README.md

 ## Contribute a Post

-Read the [style guide](https://fireship.io/style-guide/) for some tips before contributing.
+Read the [style guide](https://fireship.io/style-guide/) for some tips before contributing!

 ```shell
 cd hugo